Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/example-aws-configuration.md

  - The metadata spreadsheet has a column for object location called "filepath" that refers to where Islandora will find it within the Docker container, e.g. /mnt/ingest/studentnews/page1.tif
  - In the IMI GUI, the "local" location is selected, and object is mapped to the spreadsheet column "filepath"
  - Files are ingested.
 Upon completion and verification that the ingest was successful, the archivist deletes /studentnews subdirectory.
 This can be done at any time after ingest so long as there is still capacity on the volume.
 Because AWS charges for the GB allocated rather than used, there is no cost savings for deleting the files quickly.
 Only deleting the volume entirely via the AWS console would avoid charges.

+## Accessing the server

+The above workflow assumes the archivist has access to the AWS server
+  - AWS block all ports by default.
+A static IP address for anyone moving files to the server would be ideal.
+Barring that, limiting the range to a library staff vlan would be better than opening the SSH port to all of campus.
+  - SSH keys are required to connect to the AWS server.
+There are various tools to generate these for Windows and Mac.
+Amazon has [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) on this process.
+  - At Colgate, provisions were made for a remote worker without a static IP address by setting up an rsync script to move files from a server on campus that the worker did have access to, to the AWS server.
+This was preferred over whitelisting the entire VPN IP range, but setting that up is outside the scope of this document.

 ## Removing or resizing the ingest volume